The Railroad Press Oct/Nov/Dec 2014

 Write-of-Way — Our readers respond!
 Comments on articles, photos, and departments.

-Every issue we highlight great photography in five categories:
+Every issue we highlight great photography in several categories:

 Close, But No Cigar! — This is what railfanning often turns out to be!
 This department will feature a photograph that is ALMOST perfect, except for….